Tatra marmot: Sounds

-Marmots also communicate with each other using whistles or rather screams, as the sound emanates from their wide-open mouths.
-Its primary function is to warn colony members of danger.
+Marmots also communicate with each other by whistling or rather screaming, as the sound emanates from their wide-open mouths.
+The primary function of screaming is to warn colony members of danger.
 Several different levels of alarm whistles can be distinguished.
 The presence of a human, dog, or fox is signaled by a series of moderately intense whistles – then marmots swiftly move to the nearest burrow and observe from its entrance how events unfold.
-The series of whistles usually also discourages a fox, who is aware that after hearing the alarm signals, no marmot will become its prey.
+A series of whistles usually also discourages a fox, who is aware that after hearing the alarm signals, no marmot will become its prey.
 The greatest threat, such as the appearance of an eagle, is signaled by a single sharp whistle.
 Then, marmots flee without hesitation and hide in their burrows.

 Marmots also emit other sounds, which can be described as squeaks or murmurs.
 These do not convey warning information.

 Geographical distribution

 The range of the Marmota marmota species spans between 44° and 49° N. Natural populations have survived in two mountain ranges: the Alps and the Tatra Mountains.
 The Tatra Mountains represent the northern range of the species (49° 14" N).
 The Alps are inhabited by the subspecies Marmota marmota marmota, while Marmota marmota latirostris is an endemic species living in Poland and Slovakia.
 The vertical distribution range of Tatra marmots' habitats ranges from 1380 to 2050 meters above sea level, or according to other sources: in the Polish Tatra Mountains from 1750 to 1950 meters above sea level (with an average of 1870 meters above sea level), and in the entire Tatras massif from 1380 to 2330 meters above sea level.

 In the main Tatra range, 207 main burrows were inventoried, and in the Low Tatras, 46 burrows were counted, or according to other sources, 40 burrows.
 The population of Tatra marmots on the Polish side of the Tatras was estimated at 150–200 individuals, while the total population in the entire Tatras is less than 1000 individuals.